benfrick/docs-portfolio/doc/commerce/checkout/use-fulfillment-offerings.md

 - Show or hide the UI for "Pickup" based on whether fulfillment type "PICKUP" is supported or not
 - Ask Fulfillment Offerings for "PICKUP" options based on above
-- When showing a UI for "Pickup", show or hide sections like "Nike Stores" or "Pickup Points" based on the supported "PICKUP" location types
+- When showing a UI for "Pickup", show or hide sections like "Retail Stores" or "Pickup Points" based on the supported "PICKUP" location types

 ### Step 1: Retrieve Fulfillment Types for a Shopping Country